Dakota Access Pipeline

-The $3.78 billion project was announced to the public in June 2014 with construction beginning in June 2016, creating approximately 42,000 jobs with a total of $2billion in wages.
+The $3.78 billion project was announced to the public in June 2014 with construction beginning in June 2016.
+During the Obama presidency the State Department estimated the project would create up to 3900 temporary construction jobs and 35 permanent full-time jobs.
+During the Trump presidency the State Department estimated the project would create 42,000 direct and indirect jobs.
 The pipeline was completed in April 2017 and became operational in May 2017.
 The pipeline is owned by Dakota Access, LLC, controlled by Energy Transfer Partners, with minority interests from Phillips 66, and affiliates of Enbridge and Marathon Petroleum.

-Protests of the pipeline occurred organized by those opposing its construction, including the Standing Rock Indian Reservation.
+Protests against the pipeline occurred from 2016 to 2017, organized by those opposing its construction, including the Standing Rock Sioux Reservation.

 History

 Planning, 2014–2016

 Prior to the Dakota Access Pipeline, light sweet crude oil from the Bakken Formation was transported mainly by rail during the North Dakota oil boom.
 Extraction from the area increased from 309,000 barrels a day in 2010 to more than 1 million in 2014, with insufficient pipeline infrastructure to transport the increased extraction.
 Plans for the pipeline were announced by Energy Transfer Partners in 2014, with Phillips 66 acquired 25% stake in the project later that same year.
 Energy Transfer Partners estimated that the pipeline would create between 12 and 15 permanent jobs and from 2,000 to 4,000 temporary jobs in Iowa.
 The $1.35 billion capital investment in Iowa was projected to generate $33 million sales tax in Iowa during construction and $30 million property tax in 2017.
 Energy Transfer hired "Strategic Economics Group" in West Des Moines to prepare this analysis.

 In September 2014, Dakota Access held an initial informational meeting with the Standing Rock Sioux Tribal Council.
 Informational meetings for South Dakota and Illinois landowners were held in October 2014, and starting on December 1, 2014, in each of the affected counties in Iowa.
 Meetings in Fort Madison, Sioux Center, Oskaloosa and Storm Lake brought out hundreds of people expressing their support and/or opposition to the pipeline.
 A webinar for Brown and Hancock County, Illinois took place in February 2015.

 On October 29, 2014, Dakota Access submitted the project to the Iowa Utilities Board (IUB), after Iowa Governor Terry Branstad rejected requests from community and environmental activists who asked him to block plans.
 In December 2014 Dakota Access submitted an application for a permit from the North Dakota Public Service Commission for the proposed route.
 In January 2015, Dakota Access filed the application with the IUB.
 In February 2015, it filed applications with the Iowa Department of Natural Resources for sovereign land and floodplain permits.
 In April 2015, Iowa Senate Study Bill 1276 and House Study Bill 249 advanced with both Senator Robert Hogg, D-Cedar Rapids, and State Representative Bobby Kaufmann, R-Wilton, in support; it required Dakota Access "to obtain voluntary easements from 75% of property owners along the route before eminent domain could be authorized".